friedger/clarity-dao/README.md

 yarn mocha test/proposal-life-cycle.ts
 ```

-### Application
+### Application as Web App

 Currently, there is not working UI.
-Some work to adapt https://daohaus.club to support Moloch DAOs on the Stacks chain has been started.
+Some work to adapt https://daohaus.club to support Moloch DAOs on the Stacks chain has been started at [friedger/daohaus-web](https://github.com/friedger/daohaus-web) and [friedger/pokemol-web](https://github.com/friedger/pokemol-web).
+It also requires modications of stacks-node-api to better match the moloch server API.
+This is still work to be done.

 ![ui](images/ui.png)

+### Application as CLI

 The application can be used with mocha tests: